 Grabbing and holding the facemask in hockey is dangerous for a number of reasons.
 Firstly, and most importantly, grabbing the facemask could potentially cause an injury to a player’s head or neck, as the hand holding the mask can pull or twist their opponent’s head in an unnatural way.
 Secondly, having control of another player’s facemask impedes the player from moving correctly and can stop them from going after the puck or making a play.
 This gives the player holding the facemask an unfair advantage.

 In hockey, there are various signals used for holding the facemask.
-In the NHL, because holding the facemask is considered an unsportsmanlike conduct foul, the signal used is that for unsportsmanlike conduct, which involves the referee making a "T" symbol with his hands.
-In the NCAA and youth hockey leagues, however, grabbing the facemask has its own signal.
+In the NHL, because holding the facemask is considered an unsportsmanlike conduct foul, the signal used is that for unsportsmanlike conduct, which involves the referee making a “T” symbol with his hands.
+However, grabbing the facemask has its own signal in the NCAA and youth hockey leagues.
 This signal is similar to the signal for a facemask in American football, in which the referee uses a single or double fist to mimic the grasping and pulling down of a facemask.